-There were no exceptions noted as a result of applying this procedure.
+There were no exceptions noted in the previous year; therefore, this procedure is not applicable.

 ii.
 Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit.